nicodex/HelloAmi/README.md

 About
 -----

-This project contains some basic classic AmigaOS (1.0-3.1) examples:
+This project contains some basic examples for the classic AmigaOS (1.0-3.1):
   - [`HelloAmi`](HelloAmi.asm)
     Combined CLI/Workbench tool that uses the `dos.library` to write "Hello, World!" to the current console output